South Hesse: Police check motorcyclists and monitor speed/Motorcyclist traveling at 101 mph on the B 45

 In this context, speed measurements and mobile checks were also carried out by civilian motorcycles and patrol cars.
 107 car drivers and over 250 motorcyclists were scrutinized by law enforcement officers.

-A total of 51 administrative offense proceedings were initiated, 45 of which were against motorcyclists and five against car drivers.
-Speed monitoring revealed 25 violations.
-The inglorious leader at midday was a 65-year-old motorcyclist on Federal Highway 45 near Bad König.
-He was traveling at 163 kilometers per hour on a road where the speed limit is 100 km/h.
+A total of 51 misdemeanor proceedings were initiated, 45 of which were against Motorcyclist and five against motorists.
+As part of the speed checks, 25 infringements were recorded.
+The inglorious front-runner at lunchtime was a 65-year-old motorcyclist on the B45 federal highway near Bad König.
+He was driving at 163 kilometers per hour on the road, on which a maximum of 100 km/h is permitted.

 He now faces a fine of €600, two points in Flensburg, and a two-month driving ban.
 The fastest driver was 46 km/h over the speed limit.
 A total of 20 motorcyclists failed to comply with the weekend road closures for motorcyclists on Krähberg and the state road between Beerfelden and Sensbachtal in the Odenwald district, as well as the former race track near Zotzenbach (Bergstraße district).

-Four motorcycles were found to have insufficient tread depth on their rear tires, meaning that they were prohibited from continuing their journey.
-One motorcycle had a tread depth of just 0.3 mm.
-Several bikers were also prohibited from continuing their journey by the police due to inadequate helmets.
+Insufficient tread depths were found on the rear tires of four motorcycles, so that they had to be prohibited from continuing their journey on the spot.
+On one motorcycle the tread depth was only 0.3 mm.
+Several bikers were also banned from continuing their journey by the police due to defective helmets.

 Furthermore, a total of six criminal proceedings were initiated.
 One biker now faces charges of license plate misuse.
 A 19-year-old motorcyclist from the Odenwald district faces criminal proceedings for driving under the influence of drugs and possession of narcotics.
 Two motorcyclists were also riding without the required driver's license and, in one case, without insurance.